Olanzapine: Adverse effects

 The principal side effect of olanzapine is weight gain, which may be profound in some cases and/or associated with derangement in blood-lipid and blood-sugar profiles (see section metabolic effects).
 A 2013 meta-analysis of the efficacy and tolerance of 15 antipsychotic drugs (APDs) found that it had the highest propensity for causing weight gain out of the 15 APDs compared with an SMD of 0.74.
 Extrapyramidal side effects, although potentially serious, are infrequent to rare from olanzapine, but may include tremors and muscle rigidity.

-Aripiprazole, asenapine, clozapine, quetiapine and olanzapine, in comparison to other antipsychotic drugs, are less frequently associated with hyperprolactinaemia.
-Although these drugs can cause transient or sustained hyperprolactinaemia, the risk is much lower.
-Owing to its partial dopaminergic agonist effect, aripiprazole is likely to reduce prolactin levels and, in some patients, can cause hypoprolactinaemia.
 Although olanzapine causes an early dose-related rise in prolactin, this is less frequent and less marked than that seen with haloperidol, and is usually transient.
 A rise in prolactin is seen in about half of patients on olanzapine compared to over 90% of those taking risperidone, and enduring increases were less frequent in those taking olanzapine.

-It is not recommended to be used by IM injection in acute myocardial infarction, bradycardia, recent heart surgery, severe hypotension, sick sinus syndrome, and unstable angina.
+It is not recommended to be used by IM injection in acute myocardial infarction, bradycardia, recent heart surgery, severe low blood pressure, sick sinus syndrome, and unstable angina.

 Several patient groups are at a heightened risk of side effects from olanzapine and antipsychotics in general.
 Olanzapine may produce nontrivial high blood sugar in people with diabetes mellitus.
 Likewise, the elderly are at a greater risk of falls and accidental injury.
 Young males appear to be at heightened risk of dystonic reactions, although these are relatively rare with olanzapine.
-Most antipsychotics, including olanzapine, may disrupt the body's natural thermoregulatory systems, thus permitting excursions to dangerous levels when situations (exposure to heat, strenuous exercise) occur.
+Most antipsychotics, including olanzapine, may disrupt the body's natural thermoregulatory systems, thus permitting excursions to dangerous levels when certain situations (exposure to heat, strenuous exercise) occur.

-Other side effects include galactorrhea, amenorrhea, gynecomastia, and erectile dysfunction (impotence).
+Other side effects possibly include galactorrhea, amenorrhea, gynecomastia, and erectile dysfunction (impotence).

-Drug-induced OCD

-Many different types of medication can create or induce pure obsessive-compulsive disorder (OCD) in patients who have never had symptoms before.
-A new chapter about OCD in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (2013) now specifically includes drug-induced OCD.